 Pediatric Advanced Life Support (PALS)

-The American Heart Association's (AHA) PALS Course has been updated to reflect new science in the 2015 AHA Guidelines Update for CPR and ECC.
-This classroom, instructor-led course uses a series of videos and simulated pediatric emergencies to reinforce the important concepts of a systematic approach to pediatric assessment, basic life support, PALS treatment algorithms, effective resuscitation, and team dynamics.
+The American Heart Association's (AHA) PALS Course has been updated to reflect new science in the 2020 AHA Guidelines Update for CPR and ECC.
+PALS uses a series of videos and simulated pediatric emergencies to reinforce the important concepts of a systematic approach to pediatric assessment, basic life support, PALS treatment algorithms, effective resuscitation, and team dynamics.
 The goal of the PALS course is to improve the quality of care provided to seriously ill or injured children, resulting in improved outcomes.

-- Heartcode PALS blended learning: HeartCode PALS is the AHA’s blended learning delivery method for the AHA’s PALS Course.
+We offer the AHA HeartCode educational model for clinical staff to complete their initial or recertification for PALS.
+HeartCode PALS is the AHA’s blended learning delivery method for the AHA’s PALS course.
 Blended learning is a combination of eLearning, in which a student completes part of the course in a self-directed manner, followed by a hands-on session.

-Once students complete the online self-directed course, they must complete a 4-hour hands-on skills practicum in the simulation lab.
-Online courses are required to be completed prior to and students will not be granted admission if the course is not complete.
+Once students complete the online self-directed course, they must complete a 4-hour hands-on skills practicum.
+The online course must be completed before the hands-on skills practicum.
+You will not be granted admission if the online course is not complete.